Mar. 16, 2020 UPDATE

-Staff Recommended Places To Visit During Cherry Blossom Season
+Recommended Places to Visit during Kyoto's Cherry Blossom Season

-Day-time cherry blossoms are not the only enjoyment in Kyoto.
+Daytime cherry blossoms are not the only enjoyment in Kyoto.
 Spectacular nighttime events are held during this special time of the year.
-Several temples as well as attractions host illuminations to bring spotlight to the beautiful cherry blossoms in Kyoto.
-Its view is different than of daytime.
-Try seeing the same temple you saw during the daytime in nighttime as well and see the difference.
-Changing faces of cherry blossom will give in a new insight of how even more beautiful cherry blossoms can be.
-We recommend you to see the beauty of night time cherry blossoms through these extravagant illuminations we recommend below.
+Several temples as well as attractions host illuminations to bring the spotlight onto the beautiful cherry blossoms in Kyoto.
+The view is different than of daytime.
+Try seeing the same temple you saw during daytime at night as well and see the difference.
+Changing faces of cherry blossom will give you a new kind of understanding of how beautiful cherry blossoms can be.
+We recommend you to see the beauty of nighttime cherry blossoms through these illuminations we recommend below.

-Kyoto Botanical Gardens(March 25th to April 10th / Sunset – 9pm.
-Must enter by 8pm / ￥200 per adult ￥150 per high school students, Free for middle school students and under)The highlight of the nighttime illumination at Kyoto Botanical Garden is the 250 cherry blossom trees out of 450 trees of 130 different types that are illuminated within the premises.
-This botanical garden is loved by the locals for its large area size and easiness of access.
+Kyoto Botanical GardensThe highlight of the nighttime illumination at the Kyoto Botanical Garden has to be the 130 different types of cherry trees that are illuminated within the premises.
+This botanical garden is loved by the locals for its large size and ease of access.
 It’s a place where you can not only see cherry blossoms, but other beautiful plants as well!

-Toji Temple(March 18 to April 17 / 6:30pm – 10pm.
-Enter by 9:30 / 500 per adult ￥300 per middle school students and under)Toji is a popular spot in Kyoto to visit for its glorious pagoda.
+To-ji TempleTo-ji is a popular spot in Kyoto to visit for its beautiful pagoda.
 Many people visit during the cherry blossom season to see the famous Fuji Sakura that measures 13 meters tall.
-About 150 Someiyoshino cherry trees also stage the temple.
-Toji is a perfect spot for taking pictures of cherry blossoms with a pagoda in the scenery.
+About 150 Somei Yoshino cherry trees also stage the temple.
+To-ji is a perfect spot for taking pictures of cherry blossoms with the pagoda in the scenery.